magadjiya/alx-low_level_programming/README.md

 # ALX LOW LEVEL PROGRAMMING

-In this project we get familiar with C. A rather archaic and old-fashioned compiled programming language brought to us by Dennis M. Ritchie at Bell Labs.
+In this project we get familiar with C. A compiled programming language very close to the computer's architecture brought to us by Dennis M. Ritchie at Bell Labs.

 ### Links to project folders
   - [0x00-hello\_world][0x00-hello_world]